On the 14th of August, we launched the beta version of our substantially improved version of the prominent Perpetual Swap; the Deribit Perpetual.

 We are now comfortable to increase the maximum leverage to 100x.
 This means that for every USD in the account (minus the trading fees), you can take USD 100 of exposure.

 Deribit tries to make liquidations of leveraged positions as painless as possible.
 We do this by using step-wise, incremental liquidations in combination with crediting any funds left over after a (partial) liquidation back to the traders.
 In most cases, this brings a position back in line or at least returns some funds to the customer.
 Our competitors will liquidate the position in one go and not return any left-over funds.

 Deribit does charge an additional ‘liquidation fee’ to compensate its reserve fund in the case of a liquidation transaction.
 As of today, this liquidation fee will be increased from 0.10% to 0.15%.
 We expect this fee increase to cover any additional risks and will allow our reserve fund to continue to grow at a modest pace.

 Cross-Margin vs Isolated Margin

 Deribit works with “cross-margin” and this means the funds in the account serve to back all outstanding trades.
-If you want to use isolated margin and apply certain leverage to a single trade, you can use a sub account (link needs to be updated) to isolate the required margin for the trade.
+If you want to use isolated margin and apply certain leverage to a single trade, you can use a sub account to isolate the required margin for the trade.